Aston Martin plans to go public as turnaround picks up speed

 The carmaker hopes to complete the flotation this year, the same target that British Prime Minister Theresa May is working towards to agree a deal for leaving the European Union.

-Aston Martin sells roughly 25 percent of its cars to the EU and operates its only plant in Gaydon, central England, with a second one due to begin operations in Wales in 2019.
+Aston sells roughly 25 percent of its cars to the EU and operates its only plant in Gaydon, central England, with a second one due to begin operations in Wales in 2019.

 “We can demonstrate that Brexit is not a major effect for us,” Chief Executive Andy Palmer told Reuters.